basler/hucon/docs/index.md

 ![HuCon-Robot](images/hucon_iso.png){.center .normal_width}

-The Human Controlled Robot, HuCon for short, can be programmed in two ways.
-Depending on how well the individual can already program.
+The Human Controlled Robot, HuCon for short, is able to program in two ways.
+Depending on the individuals programming skills.
 For beginners it is recommended to describe the running program with Blockly.
 Once you have gained experience, the HuCon can be programmed with python.

-The robot is programmed with a web interface in the browser.
-This makes the HuCon independent of the user's system.
-The website of the HuCon is optimized for operation with a tablet or PC.
-The robot can also be programmed with a mobile phone.
+The robot can be programmed over a simple web interface.
+All you need is a modern browser.
+This ensures independence from the users system.
+The interface is optimized for the use with a PC or a tablet but it will work on smart-phones, too.

 We made sure that the interfaces were arduino compatible.
 This allows you to use standard products that don't cost much money.